simd-everywhere/simde/README.md

 are available SIMDe will use them, and compilers easily optimize away any overhead from SIMDe; all they have to do is some basic inlining.
-`-O2` should be enough, but we strongly recommend `-O3` (or whatever flag instructs your compiler to aggressizely optimize) since many of the portable fallbacks are substantially faster with aggressive auto-vectorization that isn't enabled at lower optimization levels.
+`-O2` should be enough, but we strongly recommend `-O3` (or whatever flag instructs your compiler to aggressively optimize) since many of the portable fallbacks are substantially faster with aggressive auto-vectorization that isn't enabled at lower optimization levels.